What EdgeSight Should Have Been

 Troubleshooting and Optimizing Slow Logons

 Logon duration is a typical area of concern for XenApp administrators.
 Whether your terminal server logons are slow or fast makes a great difference to end user experience. uberAgent helps diagnose, troubleshoot and optimize logons by telling you exactly how long each logon takes and where that time is spent, be it loading the user profile, processing Group Policy or running logon scripts.
-It even goes so far as to showing which Group Policy CSE runs how long.
+It even goes so far as to show which Group Policy CSE runs how long.
 That way you can immediately see the impact policies like folder redirection have on logon performance.

 Learn more about troubleshooting slow logons with uberAgent.